All Lean Books And Where To Find Them

 meaning you should benefit from using Paperproof with them.

-There is no better way to get an intuition for what a particular tactic is doing than to see it as an animation that affects your goals and hypotheses in a distinct physical way.
+There is no better way to get an intuition for what a particular tactic/theorem is doing than to see it as an animation that affects your goals and hypotheses in a distinct physical way.